Want a copy of the 2020 Tournament Rules? Click here to download your copy.

 C. The HOME team (listed first on the schedule) will wear their light colored jerseys.
 The visiting team will wear their darker colored jerseys.

 D. When requested by the referee, each team must provide a linesperson.

-F. Regardless of weather conditions, coaches and their teams must appear on the field, ready to play as scheduled.
+E. Regardless of weather conditions, coaches and their teams must appear on the field, ready to play as scheduled.
 Failure to appear will result in forfeiture of the game.
-Only referees and/or the tournament director can postpone or cancel a game.
+Only referees and/or the Tournament Director can postpone or cancel a game.

 9. DURATION OF GAMES

 The following table shows the length of game halves for boys’ and girls’ preliminary matches, Semi-Final and Final matches.

 2 x 10 minutes

 no finals: three game round robin

 In the event inclement weather forces cancellation of a game after at least 20 minutes have been played, the game shall be considered official and the score at the point of cancellation shall be the final score.
 Should a game be halted before 20 minutes have been played, it shall be rescheduled for complete replay, or recommenced at the discretion of the Tournament Director.
 In the event of a tie in a Semi-Final or Final game, overtime shall be played as described above.